What is a Franchisee?

 Franchises occur for two reasons:

-- The business wishes to increase its market share.
+- The franchisor business wishes to increase its market share.

-- The business wishes to increase its geographical presence at a lower cost.
+- The franchisor business wishes to increase its geographical presence at a lower cost.

-Franchising a business is capable of achieving both objectives.
-The franchisor, who is the original owner of the business, can sell the right to other potential business owners to use its name and idea to operate their own business.
+Franchising a business can achieve both objectives.
+The franchisor, who is the main operator of the business, can sell the right to other potential business owners to use its name and idea to operate their own business.

 Who Enters Into a Franchise